-A writ can be filed before High Court in case of infringement of the fundamental rights under Article 199 of the constitution of The Islamic Republic of Pakistan.
-Under Article 199 a writ petition can be filed in High Court even in case of infringement of legal rights.
+A writ can be filed before High Court or Supreme Court in case of infringement of the fundamental rights under Article 199 & Article 185 of the constitution of The Islamic Republic of Pakistan respectively.
+Supreme Court entertains writ only in those cases where there is violation of fundamental rights, however under Article 199 a writ petition can be filed in High Court even in case of infringement of legal rights.